 A couple of thin, cellular blankets will be good for layering up, depending on the temperature.
-They’ll be useful for snuggling over the car seat when you head home, too.

 For more advice on all the equipment you’ll need for your baby, read our baby checklist – covering everything from clothing to cots to car seats.